cpasternack/docker-systemd-multi-daemon/README.md

  - A: Yes!
 It's "experimental" in the eyes of docker, however.

  - Q: Can you run multiple docker daemons listening on different network interfaces?
  - A: Yes!
-This is exactly why tried to make this work!
-This is the functionality that I want from traditional Solaris zones in linux containers.
+This is exactly why I tried to make this work!
+This is more towards the functionality that I want from traditional Solaris zones in linux containers.

  - Q: Do you have to use different users to do this?
  - A: No!
 You can create a service for each (virtual/physical) network interface.

  - Q: Who is asking these questions?
  - A: Me, at first.
+If you are reading this, you too are probably asking this question.

  - Q: What works?
  - A: